IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_CLI.md

     ig build
 ```

 The `build` command will install the npm packages that the project depends on.
-By default, it will install the [OSS version of Ignite UI](https://github.com/IgniteUI/ignite-ui) but it checks if a full version is required (if a grid component is added, for example) and will swap the OSS package for the full version, after asking you for your Infragistics credentials.
+By default, it will install the [OSS version of Ignite UI](https://github.com/IgniteUI/ignite-ui) but it checks if a full version is required (if a grid component is added, for example) and will swap the OSS package for the full version, after asking you for your Infragistics account credentials.
 You can find more information on how to install the full package in [this topic](https://www.igniteui.com/help/using-ignite-ui-npm-packages).<br/>
 The build artifacts, such as CSS resources, will be stored in the `output/` directory.

 ### start